NicoSwag/radiance-notes/Characters/Professor Thale.md

 Eventually manages to perfect the suit thanks to your help, and gifts it to other people around the [[Solar System]].

  Steel Type user: his signature Pokemon is Durant.
+Name origin: thale cress, a weed growing in the ISS to study plants in microgravity